top of page

 Diphenhydramine-Based Sleep Aids (e.g. Nytol Original)

-• Brand examples: Nytol Original, Sleepeaze, Boots Sleepeasy
+Brand names for diphenhydramine include Nytol Original, Sleepeaze, and Boots Sleepeasy.

 Promethazine-Based Sleep Aids (e.g. Sominex, Phenergan Night Time)